tarantool/doc/doc/book/box/atomic.rst

 Transactional manager
 --------------------------------------------------------------------------------

-Since version 2.6.1, Tarantool has another option for transaction behaviour that allows yielding inside a memtx transaction.
+Since version 2.6.1, Tarantool has another option for transaction behavior that allows yielding inside a memtx transaction.
 This is controled by the *transactional manager*.